ELECXJEL2645/FSM_Up_Down_Walking_One/README.md

-RGB_Sequence_Direction_Change
+FSM_Up_Down_Walking_One
 =============================

-Function:               Cycle through a RGB LED sequence where the input of a button changes the direction of the sequence Circuit Schematic No.:  1 : https://github.com/ELECXJEL2645/Circuit_Schematics Required Libraries:
+Function:               Cycles through walking-one parten where the input of a button changes the direction of the sequence Circuit Schematic No.:  1 : https://github.com/ELECXJEL2645/Circuit_Schematics Required Libraries: